 I did a comparison of the buzz for the leading open source network management tools in 2008 so I thought it would be interesting to do the same comparison for 2009 and see what’s changed.
 As I did last year, I’ve compared the number of searches for the project name using Google Trends.
 As always, this post is not intended to be indicative of the usefulness of a particular tool to your requirements.

-A real world example of what Tarus Balog from OpenNMS has been banging on about recently with his critique of open core or fauxpen source.
+A real world example of what Tarus Balog from OpenNMS has been banging on about recently with his critique of open core or fauxpen source as Tarus calls it.
 A product manager who has an open product and a closed product plainly has a decision to make over which features go into which product.
 Give too much away and the value add of the closed enterprise product is insufficient to warrant the licence fees.
-Put too many features into the enterprise product and the open source offering becomes useless.

 … now all of you OpenNMS fans and people who’d like to know more about how OpenNMS can help you manage your network for less, have the opportunity to meet lots of influential OpenNMS people, without the need to hop onto a plane to the good ol’ U.S. of A. The first ever OpenNMS user conference will be held in Frankfurt, Germany on the 14th March 2009.
 Cost will be around 200 euros.